 Blue Sky is a Reconstruction of the 'Wheatley becomes human' breed of fanfiction.
 This extremely large branch of the portal fan-community tree is rife with variations, ranging from innocent, helpless Human!Wheatley who needs Chell, to Wheatley being a psychotic, corrupted android with a taste for non-con.
 In this fic, Wheatley is sorry for what he did, but he's not entirely innocent either.
 Chell is willing to forgive him, but doesn't right off the bat, and makes it very clear that Wheatley has to earn her trust.
 Even the most common thread of these stories, GlaDOS seeking revenge, is subverted.
 She is only interested in testing, and making Wheatley hurt to reach that goal is more of a fringe benefit than anything else.

 Shattered by Time starts out as a deconstruction of many Naruto Peggy Sue fics where someone (Kakashi, in this case) goes back in time to prevent the bad guys from winning.
 The difference is that Kakashi has already been "shattered" before he comes back, needs to be "reconstructed," and it takes YEARS for him to get back to anywhere near normal again.
 But once he does, the story progresses closer to the classic versions, where he still takes in Naruto and "makes" Sasuke a good guy, etc.

-Subsequently, The Dark Knight reconstructs how a superhero can operate in, and have an effect on, a larger society; and The Dark Knight Rises ends up reconstructing what happens to a superhero in the long term.
+The Dark Knight reconstructs how a superhero can operate in, and have an effect on, a larger society.

 Buffy the Vampire Slayer takes the dumb blonde who gets killed in horror movies and reconstructs her as an action heroine, then deconstructs the supergirl concept by giving her real world problems.